July 27, 2019

 4001 Fort Caspar Rd Casper, WY 82604

-Fort Caspar Museum and its support group, the Fort Caspar Museum Association, in conjunction with the 11th Ohio Volunteer Cavalry Re-enacting Group, invite you to enjoy a favorite local tradition this summer with “Caspar Collins Day at the Fort.”
-Join us on Saturday, July 21st from 9:00 a.m.-4:00 p.m. as we commemorate Casper’s namesake.
+Fort Caspar Museum and its support group, the Fort Caspar Museum Association, invite you to enjoy a favorite local tradition this summer with “Caspar Collins Day at the Fort.”
+Join us on Saturday, July 27th from 10:00 am to 4:00 pm as we commemorate Casper’s namesake.
 All are welcome to this FREE event.

 We will have new activities for people to enjoy this year as well as some favorite traditions.
-Interact with 19th-century characters including cavalry and infantry soldiers, pioneers, and mountain men.
-There will be flint-knapping and tomahawk-throwing demonstrations, an Old West gambler, and a shootout with the Cowboy Action Shooters.
-Ride a real Texas Longhorn, pull a Mormon Handcart, and much more.
+Interact with 19th-century characters including frontier army soldiers and mountain men.
+There will be a Buffalo Hunter demonstration, ranching activities, and a shootout with the Bessemer Vigilance Committee.
+Pose for pictures sitting on a real Texas Longhorn, pull a Mormon Handcart, and much more.
 Try toys and games popular 150 years ago, and stroll through our vendor mart and purchase a variety of items for sale or grab a bite to eat at one of the food trucks.

-If you are a vendor and would like to set up at our vendor mart, please get an application online at our website www.fortcasparwyoming.com or call the Museum at (307) 235-8462.
+For more information, please check our website www.fortcasparwyoming.com or call the Museum 307-235-8462.
 Fort Caspar Museum is located at 4001 Fort Caspar Road in Casper.